Veteran & Military-Affiliated Student Success (VMASS)

 Important Information for Students

-When registration is open, all Veteran students will have one opportunity to register for classes without an impact from the hold.
+When registration is open, all Veteran and Military-Affiliated students will have one opportunity to register for classes without an impact from the hold.
 However, if you place classes in your shopping cart and DO NOT complete the entire enrollment process the system will recognize that you have exhausted your one opportunity and the indicator will be enforced.
-Then, you will have to complete another Veterans Affairs Certification Request.
-Another Veterans Affairs Certification Request must also be submitted when there is a change in your enrollment (add, drop, swap, class cancellation, and withdrawal).
+Then, you will have to complete another Veteran & Military-Affiliated Certification Request.
+Another Veteran & Military-Affiliated Certification Request must also be submitted when there is a change in your enrollment (add, drop, swap, class cancellation, and withdrawal).

 Training Time - Basic Allowances